- Home

 You can use any beans you have in the cupboard, but black or pinto beans are the most authentic.
 When paired with onions, garlic, chopped tomatoes, chipotle peppers, warming spices like cumin, a squeeze of lime, and a scattering of fresh coriander, this is a recipe that’s absolutely infused with the fragrant flavours of Mexico.

-To make Mexican rice and bean soup, you can try this recipe from Faithful Plateful.
+To make Mexican rice and bean soup, why not try this recipe from Faithful Plateful?
 Serve with chopped avocado for even more health points!

 4. Spicy corn soup

-Another recipe that can transport you to warmer shores is spicy sweetcorn soup, which is eaten throughout the Caribbean – particularly in Jamaica, Trinidad, and Tobago.
+Another recipe that can transport you to warmer shores is spicy sweetcorn soup, which is eaten throughout the Caribbean – particularly in Jamaica and Trinidad and Tobago.

 Sweet, fresh, and spicy, this is the perfect soup to brighten up a damp, drab evening – and that’s without even mentioning its beautiful, vibrant colour.

-To make spicy corn soup, check out this recipe from Delicious Magazine.
+To make spicy corn soup, check out this recipe from Delicious.

 5. Pea and ham soup

-Pea and ham soup is a British classic and excellent recipe to make when the weather’s colder.
+Pea and ham soup is a British classic and an excellent recipe to make when the weather’s chilly.

-For more tips on making pea and ham soup, check out this guide by The Guardian.
+For more tips on making pea and ham soup, check out this guide from The Guardian.

 6. Spiced lentil soup

-When the days are cold and dark, it’s easy to feel low energy – or even a bit blue.
+When the days are cold and dark, it’s easy to have low energy levels – or even feel a bit blue.
 If you’re in need of a pick-me-up, you might enjoy tucking into some spiced lentil soup, which takes just 20 minutes to cook.

-High in protein, fibre, and potassium, lentils are incredibly good for you, keep you feeling full for a long time, and help your cells create more energy.
+High in protein, fibre, and potassium, lentils are incredibly good for you – they keep you feeling full for a long time and help your cells create energy.
 Plus, they’re also a good source of zinc, magnesium, non-heme iron, and selenium, which can boost mood.

-But because it contains so many other healing ingredients, this spiced lentil soup has extra benefits.
+And, because this soup contains so many other healing ingredients, there are extra benefits.
 The infusion of turmeric, coconut, cumin, cinnamon, lime, and cardamom gives this soup powerful anti-inflammatory benefits and a heavenly flavour.
-Plus, adding spinach means this dish couldn’t be healthier if it tried.
+Plus, adding spinach means this dish could hardly be healthier if it tried.

-If you’d like to make spiced lentil soup, check out this recipe by Oh She Glows.
+If you’d like to make spiced lentil soup, check out this recipe from Oh She Glows.

 7. Cavolo nero, leek, and potato soup

-Leek and potato soup is another comforting British classic, particularly when the temperatures have dropped.
-But to make a healthier version, why not add some cavolo nero?
+Leek and potato soup is another comforting British classic, particularly when the temperatures drop.
+But, to make a healthier version, why not add some cavolo nero?

 Also known as black kale, cavolo nero is a good source of iron, fibre, calcium, vitamins A, C, K, and B vitamins, and this deeply nourishing soup is the perfect dish to come home to after a chilly walk.

 To make this soup, it’s best to use floury potatoes over waxy ones, as they give a fluffier, thicker texture.
-To get the most flavour from the leeks, include the pungent green ends, and add extra flavour with garlic, bay leaves, and nutmeg.
+And to get the most flavour from the leeks, include the pungent green ends, and add garlic, bay leaves, and nutmeg.

 After you’ve blended the soup, it should be a beautiful deep green colour thanks to the cavolo nero and spinach.
 Add parmesan croutons if you’d like to make it extra indulgent!

-To make cavolo nero, leek, and potato soup with parmesan croutons, take a look at this recipe by The Guardian.
+To make cavolo nero, leek, and potato soup with parmesan croutons, take a look at this recipe from The Guardian.

 8. Fish chowder

 Meaty, firm fish like cod, snapper, monkfish, haddock, and salmon work best in chowder.
 Using a frozen fish pie mix is a good way to get some variety – as well as a healthy dose of omega-3 fatty acids.
-You can also add frozen shellfish if liked.
+You can also add frozen shellfish if you’d like.

 The soup is thickened with potatoes, leeks, sweetcorn, and milk, while chives and lemon zest add extra flavour.
-Serve with plenty of crusty bread, or crackers are tasty too!
+Serve with plenty of crusty bread, or crackers are a tasty option too!

-Why not try this chunky fish chowder recipe by BBC Good Food?
+Why not try this chunky fish chowder recipe from BBC Good Food?

 9. Roasted red pepper and tomato soup